 The second stage aims at formulating an assignment procedure of 'new' households to one or several clusters by examining the commodities vector of each household and by referring to diagnosis clusters, admissibility indices, eligibility indices and rejection indices that we have broadly developed in Kana (2012).
 We suppose that clusters are not ordered.
 They are rather described/characterised by one or several 'central' modalities grouped into subsets such as each subset, called 'diagnosis cluster', be associated to their corresponding cluster.
 Hence, we proceed to assign the new households to specific clusters using diagnosis of clusters.
 To achieve this goal, we define an algorithm based on the idea of supervised classification methods.
-As we mentioned in Introduction, this stage (schematised as the part appearing in Figure (1) with "double line") has not been developed in this paper, but in a forthcoming.
-In this forthcoming paper, we introduce a new multicriteria filtering method allowing to the decision maker getting a nuanced and reliable view about degree of membership of each household to different clusters, and the potential of the method about "predicting the consequences and valuing the outcomes".
+We have not developed this stage in this paper, but the reader can see more details in Kana (2012).